keepaliveit-staging/staging.keepaliveit.co.uk/_cloud-services/digitalocean.md

   page_lead_text_colour: "#aa0000"
   min_height: 680px
   image_overlay_url: /assets/images/cloud/digitalocean-logo-flat.png
-  more_text: "Discover what our DigitalOcean consultancy services can do for you:"
+  more_text: "Discover what our DigitalOcean consultancy services can do for your Enterprise:"

 icon: /assets/images/cloud/aws-logo.png